Abhijeet399/Project_ADS_Persistance_Retroactive/README.md

 ## **Modified Persistent Retroactive Queue (Experimental Merge Version)**

-This Python program implements a Modified Persistent Retroactive Queue just like seen previously, supporting advanced retroactive queue operations and version tracking.
-It allows retroactive enqueue and dequeue operations, as well as viewing the queue\'s state at any version or timestamp but it also attempts to provide a **merge feature** to combine two historical versions into a new one.
+This  program implements a Modified Persistent Retroactive Queue just like seen previously, supporting advanced retroactive queue operations and version tracking.
+It allows retroactive enqueue and dequeue operations, as well as viewing the queue's state at any version or timestamp but it also attempts to provide a **merge feature** to combine two historical versions into a new one.

 ### **Status**